Robert Bruner: Early life and education

+Career

-Bruner has led innovation in management education at Darden and globally.
+Bruner has led innovation in management education.
 In 2011, Bruner led a global task force of Deans for the Association to Advance Collegiate Schools of Business.
 The task force produced a comprehensive review of global management education.
 The resulting book-length report, The Globalization of Management Education, urged educational leaders to rise to the challenges of globalization.

-Bruner has guided two curriculum design efforts at Darden in which he emphasized Darden's approach: instruction integrated across fields, an enterprise point of view of the leader and general manager, and high-engagement discussion.
-He has taught students in the MBA and MBA for Executives formats, and doctoral students.
-He has instructed practitioners in executive education courses around the world and is co-author of Case Studies in Finance, now in its sixth edition.

-Bruner has advanced Darden and the field of management education in areas including entrepreneurship, innovation, globalization and diversity.
-Prior to his appointment as dean in August 2005, Bruner served as the founding executive director of Darden's Batten Institute, which focuses on entrepreneurship and innovation.
-There, he expanded Darden's Business Incubator, established a Fellows Program, promoted research, and encouraged the creation of new courses, including his “Patents and Corporate Valuation” course.

 As a financial economist, Bruner is best known for his research on mergers and acquisitions, corporate finance and financial panics.
 His books include Deals from Hell, Applied Mergers and Acquisitions and The Panic of 1907: Lessons Learned from the Market’s Perfect Storm.
 The last title, co-authored with Sean D.Carr, was published in 2007 and attracted attention for its discussion of the underpinnings of financial crises.